all you need to pack for giving birth at the hospital.

 - Phone and charger (plus enough space for pictures on your phone)

-- Comfortable clothes for you to wear during your stay (leggings, wide shirts, and when you leave the hospital
+- Comfortable clothes for you to wear during your stay (leggings, wide shirts and clothes for when you leave the hospital)

 For your baby: